kn100/telescan/README.md

       # this variable, unless you have multiple scanners and you want to use a
       # specific one.
       # SCANNER_OVERRIDE: your-scanner
+      # Scanner source to use.
+Must be one of "platen", "adf".
+      # Defaults to "platen".
+      # SCANNER_SOURCE: adf
     volumes:
       - "/tmp:/tmp"
       - "/final:/final"